 The Framework embodies the essential elements for assuring and improving the quality of waiver services: design, discovery, remediation and improvement.
-The State flexibility developing has in and implementing a Quality Management Strategy to promote the achievement of the desired outcomes expressed in the Quality Framework.
+The State has flexibility in developing and implementing a Quality Management Strategy to promote the achievement of the desired outcomes expressed in the Quality Framework.